Founded September 2014

 CEO Shai Ufaz, PhD

-ViAqua’s platform for improving resistance to viral diseases in shellfish and fish utilizes a proprietary RNAi particle formulation that triggers a cell reaction to disable the viral infection.
-The coated particles are delivered via feed or immersion to produce maximum effect and to reduce costs.
+ViAqua’s platform for improving resilience to viral diseases in shellfish and fish utilizes a proprietary RNAi particle formulation.
+The particles are delivered via feed to improve farm profitability by reducing the losses to diseases enabling sustainable aquaculture.

 Molecular biologist; experience in biotechnology, genetic engineering, protein expression; Project Manager, Protalix Biotherapeutics, TransAlgae; PhD, plant genetics